NJCPA Ovation Awards honor superstars whose exemplary efforts and stellar achievements are advancing New Jersey’s accounting profession.

-Laura Crowley, CPA, MBA
+Laura M. Crowley, CPA, MBA

-Director at Citrin Cooperman & Company, LLP
+Partner at Citrin Cooperman & Company, LLP

 A leader in diversity, equity and inclusion, Laura co-founded Citrin Cooperman’s Empowering Diversity and Gender Equality committee in late 2019 and has worked to bring awareness and culture change to the firm through educational programs, panel discussions, newsletters and other activities.
 Launching a firmwide diversity, equity and inclusion (DEI) program at the beginning of a pandemic was a challenge; however, Laura partnered with the firm’s corporate learning and development team to provide firm-wide diversity training to all employees.

-Chief Human Resources Officer at PKF O'Connor Davies, LLP
+Partner at PKF O'Connor Davies, LLP

 As PKF O’Connor Davies’ champion of diversity and inclusion, Dawn acts as a mentor to all.
 Her monthly heritage and cultural celebrations initiative and her implementation of DEI training programs have created a work environment that is welcoming and encouraging to all employees.
 Dawn also participates on a nonprofit board that serves underrepresented communities.